Find delay between two signals

 As the Correlation window length is increased, the reliability of the computed delay also increases.
 However, the processing time to compute the delay increases as well.

-enter a positive integer in the Number of constant delay
+recurring updates, and enter a positive integer in the Number

-outputs to disable updates field.
-For example, if you set Number
+of constant delay outputs to disable updates field.
+For example, if you

-the block will stop recalculating and updating the delay after it
+20, the block will stop recalculating and updating the delay

-calculates the same value 20 times in succession.
-Disabling recurring
+after it calculates the same value 20 times in succession.
+Disabling recurring updates

-updates causes the simulation to run faster after the target number
+causes the simulation to run faster after the target number of constant delays

-large so that the computed delay eventually stabilizes at a constant
+that the computed delay eventually stabilizes at a constant value.
+When this

-port stabilizes at the constant value of zero.
-If the computed delay
+stabilizes at the constant value of zero.
+If the computed delay is not

-window length exceeds the duration of the simulation, then
+length exceeds the duration of the simulation, then you

 If the cross-correlation between the two signals is broad, then the Correlation window length value should be much larger than the expected delay, or else the algorithm might stabilize at an incorrect value.
 For example, a CPM signal has a broad autocorrelation, so it has a broad cross-correlation with a delayed version of itself.
 In this case, the Correlation window length value should be much larger than the expected delay.